An improved sum-product bound for quaternions: Bounding energies

 where the second to last step is a standard application of H\"older's inequality.

 The statement of the lemma now follows by combining~\eqref{eq:b1}~and~\eqref{eq:b2}.

 \end{proof}

 The following lemma establishes a connection between the additive energy and the size of the product set, and appears as Theorem~9 in~\cite{ks15}.
-The technique used here was introduced by Elekes and Ruza in~\cite{er03}. \begin{lemma} Let $\epsilon > 0$, and $A$ be a finite set of quaternions.
+The technique used here was introduced by Elekes and Ruza in~\cite{er03}. \begin{lemma} Let $\epsilon > 0$, and $A$ be a finite set of quaternions, with $0 \notin A$.
 Then \end{lemma} \begin{proof} In order to bound $E^+(A)$, we may restrict our attention to elements that have many realizations in $A+A$.
-Let $F$ be the set of such elements, i.e., Now In particular, we have Let $\mathcal{P} \subset (A \cup F) \times (A \cup F)$.
-We will double count the number of collinear triples in $\mathcal{P}$, denoted by~$T$.
+Let $F$ be the set of such elements, i.e., Now In particular, we have Let $\mathcal{P} = (A \cup F) \times (A \cup F)$.
+We will double count the number of collinear triples in $\mathcal{P}$ (where points in a triple are not necessarily distinct), denoted by~$T$.

 Denote by $\delta_F$ the quantity $\sum_{x \in F} \delta_{A+A}(x)$.
 Since, for all $x$, $\delta_{A+A}(x) \leq |A|$, we have

 This gives